Lokalise iOS SDK

 Some of the system inteface objects might not get translated (search bar for example) when changing application language at runtime.

-In case you choose not to use swizzling, storyboards and nibs will not be localsed using our framework.
+In case you choose not to use swizzling, storyboards and nibs will not be localsed using our SDK.

 Step 1: Set up your project in Lokalise